 The other option is the comprehensive approach.
 Under this framework, the family office goes extremely broad in its offering, but is likely limited in how deep it can get.
 As the classic saying goes, work expands to fill the time available, and the same is true for the range of possible work the family office is asked to engage.
 FO’s pursuing a comprehensive strategy embrace this and build out a team, likely more of generalists, who are able to cover a wide-range of roles.

 In terms of the actual workflow that FO’s oversee and manage, it is helpful to think of them as modular buckets.
-By being modular, a FO may choose to provide services in one bucket and not another.
+By being modular, the family office services can pick and choose from each bucket.
 The typical buckets are:

 Module 1 – Integrated Planning – Covering tax, estate, risk management, and wealth planning, this offering is about ensuring the alignment of the family’s financial capital with its long-term goals.
 Because of the number of moving pieces, breaking the silo’d mentality that this advice is typically delivered in is extremely helpful.